Jamie Whincup: 2018

 In 2018, Whincup was one of 14 drivers in the field driving the Holden ZB Commodore.
 During the opening day of the Adelaide 500, Whincup overshadowed a thrilling qualifying session and slid wide through the high-speed sweeper on his final qualifying lap, slamming the outside concrete wall.
 His teammate Shane van Gisbergen claimed provisional 2 poles and won 2 races.
 But Whincup finished 6th in race 1 and failing a transmission failure ended up 26th in race 2.
 At the Melbourne Grand Prix Circuit, Whincup start on 2nd and finished 2nd in race 3.
 He takes the polesitter and claimed in race 4 opened his victory.
 Whincup finish 2nd in race 5 and 3rd in race 6, he took the inaugural Larry Perkins Trophy for being the highest points-scorer across the weekend, but was left disappointed by his start in the finale.
 After poor performances at Phillip Island, Barbagallo and Winton, Whincup finished 3rd at Hidden Valley.
 Whincup marked the 10th running of the Townsville Street Circuit by taking his 10th race win in commanding fashion.
 Whincup took the lead from McLaughlin on lap two and controlled proceedings for the balance of the 70 laps, leading by more than 10 seconds for the bulk of it.
 At Tailem Bend during the event, Whincup won the race 23 of The Bend Motorsport Park ahead of van Gisbergen, with David Reynolds third.
 On 16 September, Whincup and a co-driver Dumbrell led from start to finish and sweep of the Sandown 500 podium for a dominant Triple Eight Holden squad, as Enduro Cup kicked off.
 On 7 October 2018 at Bathurst, Dumbrell lost the right front wheel before hurtling down pit straight as the field went left at Hell Corner.
-Whincup finished 10th and he curse continued on Sunday when the V8 immortal suffered another 1000 km fail.
+Whincup finished the race in 10th position.

 2019

 Whincup take his first win at the Ipswich SuperSprint drought by taking the win in an action-packed opening race at Queensland Raceway after the toughest weekends he's had with Triple Eight.
 On Race 24 at Pukekohe, Whincup was incorrectly picked up by the Safety Car despite being further back in the field due to having already taken his first compulsory pit stop, which prompted him to pass it without permission.
 Whincup took the chequered flag in 16th position and having dropped back to 20th immediately after serving his punishment.
 In November 2019, Whincup inherited the lead and won the race with Craig Lowndes, a repeat of their 2007 win together and their fifth and sixth wins of the race respectively, as Scott McLaughlin wrapped up successive championships.
-He won 5 race wins and claims 3rd in championship standings.
+He won five races and finished in third position in the championship standings.